chenyizhang2000/chenyizhang2000.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year CS PhD student at [Stanford University](https://cs.stanford.edu).
 I'm fortunate to be advised by [Adam Bouland](https://theory.stanford.edu/~abouland/) and [Aaron Sidford](https://www.aaronsidford.com).
-Previously, I was an undergraduate student in Yao Class, Tsinghua University.
+Previously, I was an undergraduate student at Yao Class, Tsinghua University.

 ## Preprints